mbusigin/disbatch/docs/Differences.md

   settings, can be overwritten in the config file)
 - Task `stdout` and `stderr` are now written to (mostly-compatible) GridFS documents by default.
 This can be disabled in the config.
-- To define a queue via the JSON API, the type must already be used in another queue, or listed in `plugins` in the config.
+- To define a queue via the Disbatch Command Interface, the type must already be used in another queue, or listed in `plugins` in the config.
 - `ctime` and `mtime` are now `ISODate()` objects in MongoDB, and not unix timestamps.
 - `parameters` has been renamed to `params` in task documents.